VFPX/VFPX.github.io/migrating.md

 ## 4. Creating a GitHub Repository

 Your project can either be a repository under the GitHub VFPX organization or it can be a completely separate repository.
-The advantage of being under VFPX is that projects are automatically listed on the VFPX site, https://github.com/VFPX.
-However, all projects are listed on the VFPX projects list, https://vfpx.github.io/projects, so this isn't necessarily a big advantage.
+The advantage of being under VFPX is that projects are automatically listed on the VFPX site, <a href="https://github.com/VFPX" target="_blank">https://github.com/VFPX</a>.
+However, all projects are listed on the VFPX projects list, <a href="https://github.com/VFPX" target="_blank">https://vfpx.github.io/projects</a>, so this isn't necessarily a big advantage.
 The advantage of having the project in a separate repository is that you have full control over that repository.
 We recommend using a separate repository and expect that only inactive projects or those for whom the project manager is no longer available will be under VFPX.

 ### Creating a Repository Under VFPX